Crossoufire/A-star/README.md

 # A_star
-A* star in python - for fun
+A* star made in python - for fun - using matplotlib events